June 1, 2020

-Plus, the ingredients in battuto vary, depending on which chef you talk to.
-Even the the trifecta of celery, onions, and carrots aren't always used, and that's why battuto can also describe "finely chopped aromatics," according to Serious Eats.
+Plus, the ingredients in battuto vary, depending on which chef you talk to or work with on our Italy cooking vacations.
+Even the the trifecta of celery, onions, and carrots aren’t always used, and that’s why battuto can also describe “finely chopped aromatics,” according to Serious Eats.

 In addition to the common ingredients of carrots, onions, and celery, other aromatics often used include leeks, garlic, parsley, and other herbs.
 Another very important component to battuto is the addition of lard, olive oil, butter, pancetta, or other meats.
 But again, this varies depending on the dish, as well as the chef.

 While battuto is rarely referenced in cookbooks anymore, it continues to be a very important part of many, many dishes throughout Italy, whether a chef, home cook, or grandmother is making it!

 To discover more Italian culinary traditions, take part in one of our Italy cooking vacations.

 By Liz Hall

 Greece: Hare Stifado

 Italy (Sicily): Marsala Wine